Just because you should create a will, doesn’t mean you can – and just because you can witness a will, doesn’t mean you should.

 A will is an important document as it should deal with every asset the testator owns, and should therefore be kept in a safe place (e.g. in a bank, with a solicitor, or in a private safe).
 The executor(s) or a relative should be told of the will’s whereabouts so that it can be easily located when the willmaker dies.
 If a will disappears in the custody of the willmaker, there is a presumption that the will has been revoked by destruction.
 The executor could also be given a copy of the will in a sealed envelope.

 It is a criminal offence to conceal a will or codicil.
 A person concealing or retaining a will may be liable to pay damages to any person defrauded or any people claiming under them for any loss sustained through retention or concealment (s 66 A&P Act).

 The Supreme Court can now amend wills that do not reflect the intention of the deceased person because of a mistake in the will caused by either a typographical error, or because the wording of the will as it is signed does not accurately reflect the true intention of the testator as explained to the person who prepared the will (s 31 WA 1997).
 This sort of action must be made within six months of the date of the grant of probate of the will (s 31(2)).

-An “interested witness” in relation to a will means a witness to the will who, or whose spouse or domestic partner, is given any property or power by the will.
-A domestic partner in this context means a person who was a domestic partner of the witness at the time of witnessing.
-An interested witness would also include beneficiaries not named, but in a group, such as “my children”.
+An “interested witness” is a witness to a will who is given any property or power by the will.
+An interested witness is also the spouse or domestic partner of a witness.
+In this context, a domestic partner is a person who is a domestic partner of the witness at the time of witnessing.
+Interested witnesses also include beneficiaries not named, but in a group, such as “my children”.